Our Favorite Waterproof Socks Reviewed and Compared

 Knee length limits stylistic versatility

 Despite heavy water protection, the Crosspoint Classic socks are very breathable.
-That’s much to do with its second Artex membrane that allows air the ventilate so sweaty feet isn’t a problem here.
+That’s much to do with its second Artex membrane that allows air the ventilation so sweaty feet aren't a problem here.
 As a result, the feet are dry from both weather conditions and perspiration.

-Shower Pass made upgrades to this sock to now make it lighter while still highly performing when its comes to its other features.
+Shower Pass made upgrades to this sock to now make it lighter while still performing highly when it comes to its other features.
 It also has a reinforced toe and heel for added comfort.
 These socks are 3 inches high, for a comfortable fit.
 It is also durable thanks it its long-lasting knit material.

-These socks have three layers of protection, including a nylon outer with cuff elastics that further prevents water from dripping in to the inside of the sock.
-It’s interlining is 100% waterproof Porelle membrane is effective at keeping the feet dry, and it has a merino wool inner that aids in moisture wicking, while providing anti-odor and anti-bacteria properties.
+These socks have three layers of protection, including a nylon outer with cuff elastics that further prevents water from dripping into the inside of the sock.
+It’s interlining is 100% waterproof Porelle membrane is effective at keeping the feet dry, and it has a merino wool inner that aids in moisture wicking while providing anti-odor and anti-bacterial properties.

 Not only are these socks waterproof, but they are very warm.
 Scoring a thermal rating of 5, they are great for cold winter sports.